KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 This is needed to be able to write to the free temporary memory address pointed to by the stack pointer:

 ```
-ADDi 0x07 0 *0x82 : this adds 0 to the value of 0x07 (so it stays the same), and then stores the result not in 0x82, but in the address value stored in 0x82 (which is 0x500 at the start of our example).
+ADDi 0x07 0 *0x82 : this adds 0 to the value of 0x07 (so it stays the same), and then stores the result not in 0x82, but in the address value stored in 0x82 (which is 0x500 at the start of our examples).
 ```

+{{% /notice %}}

 If we thus write the above sequence in Assembly, we get: